-Foreign currency transactions are translated into Australian dollars using the exchange rates prevailing at the dates of the transactions.
+Foreign currency transactions are translated into the entity's functional currency using the exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at financial year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in profit or loss.